Summer Public Service Funding Application

 - An essay (750-1500 words) detailing the summer fellowship and providing a thoughtful summary of the experience.

-- Please Note: Each year, the Office of External Affairs prepares a report for those associated with public interest funds -- donors, family members, and fund representatives -- to provide meaningful information on the impact of their philanthropy.
+- Please Note: Each year, the Office of External Affairs prepares a report for those associated with public service funds -- donors, family members, and fund representatives -- to provide meaningful information on the impact of their philanthropy.
 This essay may be shared with the donor(s) of your summer funding grant and you may have the opportunity to meet with your fund donor.
 Donors will receive your essay exactly as you write them, so we ask that you are engaging and attentive to grammar (complete sentences, check your spelling, etc.)

 - Suggested topics to address in your essay include: